johnrand/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to list all files in long format
+script listing all file in long format including hidden